What Sugar Does to Your Brain

 Sugar Brain

 You open a can of soda and pour that sugary drink into your mouth.
-The sugar travels down your throat and into your stomach; the sugar then has a very short trip from your stomach into your blood stream.
-As that sugar starts to move its way throughout your body, it eventually makes its way to your brain.
+The sugar travels down your throat and into your stomach and then has a very short trip from your stomach into your blood stream.
+As that sugar starts to move its way through your body, it eventually makes its way to your brain.
 You brain is happy with this shot of sugar you just gave it, because, while it only makes up only two percent of the body weight, your brain uses one-half of all the sugar energy in the body.1

 But, is there such a thing as too much sugar for your brain?
-And that soda you just drank, it will cause your blood sugar to skyrocket and eventually drop; what happens to your brain then?
-And what about other sugar-brains questions: doesn’t sugar make you or your kids hyperactive, and doesn’t sugar change your mood?
+And that soda you just drank will cause your blood sugar to skyrocket and eventually drop; what happens to your brain then?
+And what about other sugar-brain questions: doesn’t sugar make you or your kids hyperactive, and doesn’t sugar change your mood?

 Most parents have witnessed firsthand the effect of sugar on little kid’s brains.
 Most adults will tell you that they have experienced a sort of mental fog from eating too much sugar, not to mention the sugar high and the sugar crash.
-But none of these experiences mean anything to researchers who report that there are no such things as sugar highs or lows or that hyperactivity could be caused by too much sugar.
+But none of these experiences mean anything to researchers who report that there are no such thing as a sugar high or that hyperactivity could be caused by too much sugar.

 Brain-Derived Neurotrophic Factor